MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/dmft-design.md

 ## Design goals

 - Device filter-wide user-mode extension that has same lifetime as the Device Filter
-- Supports any number of inputs coming from device
+- Supports any number of inputs coming from the device
 - Supports any number of outputs (current requirement is three streams: preview, record and photo)
-- Routes all device controls to Device MFT (which would optionally handle or pass it to device)
+- Routes all device controls to Device MFT (which optionally handles or passes it to the device)
 - Parallel post processing of captured stream
 - Allow 3A processing independent of frame rate
 - Allow metadata from one stream to be shared among other streams